PaulZC/Artemis_Global_Tracker/Documentation/Hardware_Overview/README.md

 3.3V power for the ZOE is switched via a FET.
 The same switched power also feeds the antenna switch when the GNSS is in use.

 ![GPS_EN](https://github.com/PaulZC/Artemis_Iridium_Tracker/blob/master/img/GPS_EN.JPG)

-Connection to the Artemis is via I2C port 1.
-The serial and safeboot pins are available on test pads to allow the ZOE firmware to be updated.

-Geofence alerts from the ZOE can be produced on PIO14, which is connected to Artemis pin D10.

 ## Iridium 9603N